radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 ### Error Handling

+Below errors have to be handled during implementation.
 1. handle mismatch of credential type and arguments supplied.
-2. what if the cluster does not have a oidc provider configured?
-3. what if the user has aws credentials (secrets) configured and wants to switch to IRSA?
+2. what if the user has aws credentials (secrets) configured and wants to switch to IRSA?
-   1. the user has to re-install radius to disable IRSA.
+   1. the user has to re-install radius to enable IRSA.
 This should print informational messages to unregister IRSA credential and re-register the access key credentials.
    2. If there is a mismatch (pod spec has IRSA enabled, but credential type is not role-arn or vice-versa, deployment will fail.
 Enhance error message to suggest checking the right kind of credential is configured)

 ## Test plan